-The mouse is a large mouse and very comfortable to use, about the same size as the G502 and a little larger than the Razer Basilisk Essential.
-For me it fits my hand shape and grip perfectly.
+The mouse is large mouse and very comfortable to use, about the same size as the G502 and a little larger than the Razer Basilisk Essential.
+For me, it fits my hand shape and grips perfectly.

 The Corsair NIGHTSWORD has 10 buttons which can all be configured, either as keystrokes, macros, hotkeys or pretty much any other action.
-There are various different lighting effects to chose from and they can sync to other Corsair devices using Lighting Link profiles.
-DPI can be adjusted from 100 DPI to 18,000 DPI with three stages and one "sniper" being saved into the onboard memory allowing quick change in game between the stages and holding in the sniper button enables a different DPI whilst its held in.
+There are different lighting effects to choose from and they can sync to other Corsair devices using Lighting Link profiles.
+DPI can be adjusted from 100 DPI to 18,000 DPI with three stages and one "sniper" being saved into the onboard memory allowing a quick change in the game between the stages and holding the sniper button enables a different DPI whilst it's held in.

 There are four lighting zones - the front grille, scroll wheel, Corsair logo and the rear grille.
 These can be set individually or you can create a profile to cycle, rainbow or create animations.
 They also can sync with other Corsair devices such as the K68 keyboard.
 A ripple effect, for example, can start on the left of the keyboard move across the keys and jump to the mouse lighting.

 The left and right mouse buttons feature a scalloped shape into which your fingers naturally sit and this feels very comfortable.
 The scallop shape also helps prevent accidental click of the two buttons just to the left of the left button - DPI switching by default but you can bind these to any key or action.
 The mouse wheel is rubberised and has a nice feel to it.
 There is no clutch switch for free flow, nor are there any tilt switches, just a plain old scroll wheel with subtle notches.
 The two buttons on the top act as quick profile switching between the three hardware profiles and the profile currently set in iCUE.